 "Our Dene kədə (language) is very important to us.
-Dene kədə must be part of our ?ekwę́ conservation plan so that it will be really meaningful for us." - Alfred Taniton developing the first version of this conservation plan.
-Since that time 14 new terms have been added to version 2 that arose in discussion regarding plan revisions.
-These terms are included in the glossary in italics, as they still need to be verified with our language specialist - both their spellings and correct interpretations.
+Dene kədə must be part of our ?ekwé conservation plan so that it will be really meaningful for us." - Alfred Taniton

+Note that Dene kədə has its own meaning and Dene terms do not directly correspond to English terms.
+For a Dene kədə alphabet and pronunciation key, see Appendix C. This glossary is a work in progress, and gives approximate and summary descriptions of the meanings in English.
+There was a lot of discussion about Dene concepts among the ?ekwé Working Group members in developing the first version of this conservation plan.
+Since that time many new terms have been added that arose in discussion regarding plan revisions.
+Some of these terms still need to be verified with our language specialist - both their spellings and correct interpretations.
 Work with these newer terms is very preliminary and should not be used in other contexts until verified.
 For updated spellings, please contact the DélĮnę ?ehdzo Got'Įnę (Renewable Resources Council).